 No…not that kind of Slowpoke.
 This is a superhero post, not a Pokemon one!
 Sheesh!

 Anyway, don’t be ashamed of telling someone your PR or your minute-per-mile pace.
 No matter what it is.
 If they’re a runner, they’ll smile and be excited for you.
 Because you’re both runners.

 The running community is wonderful and supportive.
 We’ve all been at the back of the herd at one point or another.
 And we all will be again.

 If you’re the kind of runner who’s scared to sign up for a race because you think you’re too slow, put that out of your mind.
 If you’re worried, just make sure there’s no time limit on the race (or that you can finish in the time allowed).

 Whether you’re a walker or a slow runner or a jogger, don’t ever feel like you are out of place at a race.
+Don’t feel as though you have to learn how to run faster just for running faster’s sake.
 Don’t feel like just because you don’t cross the finish line first that you’re not a valued part of the community.
 Or that you are somehow less-than.

 It takes heart to run slow.
 It takes a lot more strength to be on a marathon course for 5 hours instead of 3.
-It takes a ton more perseverance to have a 50-minute 5K than a 17-minute one.
-You have to be a lot stronger mentally and physically to stick with it.
+You gotta have a ton more perseverance to have a 50-minute 5K than a 17-minute one.
+You have to be pretty dang tough, both mentally and physically, to stick with it.

 Slow runners have to train and push and exert just as much to get to the finish line as anyone else.
 That makes you runners.
 That makes you superheroes.